jrowboat/dependency-injection-example/README.md

 - What concerns will the OrderService own in the order fulfillment process?
     - Order booking
         - Formal booking of an order by a customer (customer stating that they want to purchase items by click of "Purchase" button upon completing billing and shipping information)
-    - Order sourcing/planning
-        - Creating a plan to ship items
     - Changes to order
         - Modify an order if changes are made by the user
     - Returns